Skip to main content

 6. Never Fill in Personal Information

 As common knowledge, never give away any of your personal or financial information to any site online.
-If you're having second thoughts, you should visit their main page, obtain their contact and call them.
+If you're having second thoughts, you should visit the site's main page, obtain their contact information, and call them.

-Many phishing emails will take you straight to the page where you will fill in your information; you should make it a general rule to check the addresses of all the sites you visit regularly.
+Many phishing emails will direct you to a page where you will fill in your information; you should make it a general rule to check the addresses of all the sites you visit regularly.

 7. Install Antivirus Software

-There are tons of reasons why you should install antivirus software.
+There are many reasons to install antivirus software.
 The software has unique signatures that shield your device from malicious files.
-Remember to update the software frequently to avoid being a victim.
+Remember to update the software frequently to avoid becoming a victim.

 Final Thoughts: How To Avoid Phishing Scams